 How is Gynecomastia performed?

-The elimination of male breasts depends on the size and quality of the breast tissue and the quality of the breast skin.
-If the skin is youthful and has good skin tone, then liposuction will almost always yield a good result.
+The technique used to eliminate male breasts depends on the amount of fat and breast tissue, as well as the quality of the skin and position of the nipple complex.
+If the skin tone is good and the nipple position is not excessively hanging, then liposuction will yield a good result.
 It is possible to remove over a pound (half a kilogram) per side in some cases.
 We operate on male breasts of all sizes and shapes.
 Some men just have a small mound the size of a grape directly behind the nipple.
-It may be only on one side.
+In addition, the excess tissue may be only on one side.

-Those with larger breasts may need more than liposuction to remove excess fat, breast tissue, and skin.
-Many surgeons use the same techniques they use on women.
+Many surgeons use the same breast techniques they use on women.
 However, I feel that this is not the correct approach since those techniques aim to give a projecting conical breast mound where the objective with male breast reduction is just the opposite -- to produce a flat, non-projecting breast.
 Therefore, a different technique is used for men.